 - Once the ends have softened, remove them and discard.
 Then quickly blanch the small ends for 1 to 2 minutes.
 Immediately remove them to an ice water bath.

 - Remove stock to another container.
 Soften the onion and garlic in a bit of olive oil, just until soft.

 - Add the stock back to pan and the middle portions of the asparagus.
 Bring to boil and then reduce heat.
 Simmer for about 10 minutes, until softened.

 - With an immersion blender or in batches in a blender, puree the soup.
 I remove some of the stringy pieces of asparagus that are left after blending because I don't like the texture.
-I you use a blender you can use a colander or sieve to remove it.
+If you use a blender you can use a colander or sieve to remove it. **See notes below.